wendyyh/cse15l-lab-reports/lab_report_5.md

   Hi, thanks for the detailed information provided.
 As for what I can see, I think you need to adjust the range for your For Loop.
 The logistic of copying the original array by iterating backward is correct, yet you should start from index 0 instead of index 1.
 That is, the range of your iteration should be from 0 to `arr.length-1` instead of 1 to `arr.length`.

   Also, there is another minor mistake I detect from the provided code file.
-In line 8, you should set elements in `newArray` to the corresponding one in the input `arr` instead of changing elements from the input `arr`.
-Make sure to rectify this part as well.
-Keep in mind that with the range change in your For Loop, you might need to adjust the index used for updating `newArray`.
+In *line 8*, you should set elements in `newArray` to the corresponding one in the input `arr` instead of changing elements from the input `arr`.
+Make sure to fix this part as well.
+Keep in mind that with the range change in your For Loop, you might need to adjust the index used while updating `newArray` in *line 8*.

   Let me know if you have any further question.
 Good luck on debugging!